Midwest Airlines: Acquisition by Republic Airways Holdings

-Flight outsourcing to Republic Airlines
+Flight outsourcing to Republic Airways

 On September 3, 2008, Midwest Airlines announced its plan to outsource all of its flight operations to Republic Airways.
 Republic began operating twelve 76-seat Embraer ERJ-170 jets under the Midwest Connect name while Midwest returned its 25 Boeing 717 planes to Boeing under a lease renegotiation.
 While this change caused the additional layoffs bringing the total of pink-slipped Midwest pilots to nearly 300 and total employee cuts for the year to 1,850, Midwest indicated that it hoped to begin operating these new planes itself with Midwest crews in 8–12 months from that time.
 Additional aircraft from Republic were added to the operation in the form of larger Embraer ERJ-190s in August 2009.
 Chautauqua Airlines, a wholly owned subsidiary of Republic Airways, also began service as Midwest Connect in August 2009 using Embraer 135/145 regional jets.

 The Midwest branch of the Air Line Pilots Association launched a campaign protesting the Midwest outsourcing plan shortly after it was announced.
 They argued that the pilots had already made significant concessions to help Midwest Airlines survive and that the company's new contract offers represented draconian demands.

 Merger into Frontier Airlines

 Midwest Airlines' final flight operated with a Boeing 717-200 and staffed with Midwest Airlines flight crews landed in Milwaukee on November 2, 2009.
 Effective November 3, 2009, Midwest Airlines ceased to exist as an operating airline (allowing its DOT air carrier operator certificate to lapse).
 Midwest Connect flights operated by SkyWest Airlines also ended.
 Midwest Connect flights operated by Republic and Chautauqua Airlines would continue to operate using the YX code through September 2010.

 On April 13, 2010, parent company Republic Airways Holdings announced that its Frontier Airlines and Midwest Airlines brands would merge under the Frontier Airlines name.
 Parts of the Midwest brand were incorporated into the Frontier brand as part of the merger, namely the Midwest cookie and the slogan of Midwest Airlines, "The Best Care In The Air."
 Some Frontier Airlines Airbus A319 aircraft also began operating on former Midwest routes using the YX code alongside Midwest Connect flights.

 On October 1, 2010, the midwestairlines.com website was shut down for future reservations (besides frequent flyer tickets), and shut down completely on October 28, and users redirected to Frontier Airlines' website.
-In early November 2010, Midwest's YX code was retired and adopted by Republic Airlines.
+In early November 2010, Midwest's YX code was retired and adopted by Republic Airways.

 The Republic and Chautauqua feeder operations would then operate as Frontier Airlines.
 Several of the Embraer 170/190 aircraft retained the Midwest livery into late 2013 until their retirement or reassignment by Republic.
 The Chautauqua Embraer 135/145 fleet was repainted with the Frontier livery but were retired by January, 2013.